arkhi/idiomatic-js/readme.md

 1. _Never_ mix spaces and tabs for indentation.
 2. Choose between soft indents (spaces) or real tabs.
 Stick to your choice without fail.
 (Preference: spaces)
 3. Choose the number of characters used per indentation level.
-(Perference: 4 spaces)
+(Preference: 4 spaces)
 4. Configure your editor to "show invisibles".
 This will allow you to:
     - Enforced consistency.
     - Eliminating end of line whitespace.